tellor-io/TellorDocumentation/docs/MinerSetupFromSource.md

 After starting the data server, observe the logs it outputs to confirm it's working correctly.

 ### Run the Miner
-Once the data server is running, setup the miner by running this command in another terminal:
+Once the data server is running, start the miner by running this command in another terminal or process:
 ```
 go run ./main.go -miner -config=./config.json -psrPath=./psr.json -logConfig=./loggingConfig.json
 ```